Santa Fe resident Susan Swartz knew early in 2018 that the drought in her community would be punishing this year.

 “We still have a lot of give in the system, a lot of ability to move water supplies from one use to another,” she said.

-Porter said that in her experience, conservation is just one piece of the larger puzzle of building water-resilient communities, and that higher-level management strategies like Arizona’s hierarchy and maintaining reservoir levels are the most effective policy.
+Porter said that in her experience, conservation is just one piece of the larger puzzle of building water-resilient communities, and that higher-level management strategies* are the most effective policy.

 Garfin suggested possible solutions like banking water underground to impede evaporation, treating and reusing wastewater, and desalination in cities on the coast or with brackish groundwater.